 Some people cringe at the word “hostel” and think it could be a dangerous place full of drunks and homeless people seeking a cheap sleep.
-However, the reality is, youth hostels are becoming safer than ever and are really cleaning up their act.
-Why would you stay at a hostel?
+However, the reality is, youth hostels are becoming safer than ever and are really cleaning up their act (pun intended).
+Why would you stay in a hostel?
 Reasons include affordable accommodation, top discounts and a great social atmosphere with like-minded travellers from around the world.
 The question should be “why not?”
 A hostel’s unusual approach to shared living offers community, security, and comfort to travellers of all ages and incomes.

 In this article, we interview Clemente, manager of the Nami House Hostel in the South of France to get his top money-saving tips.
 He offers us his insider saving tips when staying at a hostel.